GabrielGod1/indent-rainbow-blocks/README.md

       "rgba(0, 0, 255, 0.15)"
   ],
 ```
-* `indentRainbowBlocks.style`: Determines the coloring style, either 'line' for full line background color or 'rainbow' for coloring only the indentation.
+* `indentRainbowBlocks.style`: Determines the coloring style, either 'line' for full line background color or 'fall' for coloring only the indentation.
 ```json
   "indentRainbowBlocks.style": "line"
 ```